digiaonline/wifi-dashboard/README.md

 * Copy `.env.example` to `.env`, add proper credentials
 * Run `node index.js`

+The dashboard is now available on `http://localhost:3000`.
+You can change the port used by modifying your `.env` file.

 ## Technology

 * MikroNode for communicating with the wireless access points
+* Express for the web server